ontariosystems/iscenv/README.md

     - Use Gem to determine the version
     - Use a .file to determine the port
     - Downside of this is it ties us more closely to ruby and to our Gem versioning
-- Add a command that reads a simple configuration file to set up a specific environment
 - Have prep update the deployment service

-- Make "prep" an external that does the ssh to the container, make another internal weird named prep that it uses
+# Rejected
+- _Add a command that reads a simple configuration file to set up a specific environment_ - **Just use a simple bash script**